Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 This statement combines arguments from~\cite[Thm.~6.1]{Tro12:User-Friendly} and~\cite[Thm.~6.1.1]{Tro15:Introduction-Matrix}.
 Each of the terms in the matrix Bernstein inequality~\eqref{eqn:mtx-bennett} is required to address worst-case examples~\cite[Sec.~6.1.2]{Tro15:Introduction-Matrix}.
 On the other hand, the logarithmic factor attached to the matrix variance $\sigma^2(\mtx{Y})$ can lead to pessimistic bounds for other instances.

-The comparison theorem (\cref{thm:maxeig-main}) is always sharper than the matrix Bernstein inequality~\eqref{eqn:mtx-bennett}, modulo small constant factors.
+The comparison theorem (Theorem~\ref{thm:maxeig-main}) is always sharper than the matrix Bernstein inequality~\eqref{eqn:mtx-bennett}, modulo small constant factors.
 This claim follows from the matrix Khinchin inequality~\eqref{eqn:mki-eig} and the property~\eqref{eqn:weak-var-mtx-var} that the matrix variance dominates the weak variance.
-In fact, the comparison theorem frequently allows us to reach optimal or near-optimal estimates because it relocates one of the logarithmic factors to an error term.